KilianCGS/KilianCGS/README.md

 ---

-<h3 align="center"> 🌱 About Me
+<h3 align="center"> 🌱 About Me </h3>

-I’m a curious learner who enjoys building small projects and experimenting with ideas.
+<h4 align="center"> I’m a curious learner who enjoys building small projects and experimenting with ideas.
 Right now, I’m exploring a bit of **AI**.

-I like mixing logic with creativity — and I believe every bug has a story to tell 😄  </h3>
+I like mixing logic with creativity — and I believe every bug has a story to tell 😄  </h4>

 ---
 <h3 align="center">